Skip to content

 The MCP endpoint exposes:

-• All tools from installed and running bundles — aggregated into the unified tool namespace
+• All tools from installed and running bundles in the workspace — aggregated into the unified tool namespace

-• Tool discoverytools/list returns every tool across all bundles
+• Tool discoverytools/list returns every tool visible to the caller

 • Tool executiontools/call routes to the correct bundle transparently